CircuitSetup/Split-Single-Phase-Energy-Meter/README.md

    ![EmonCMS Inputs](/images/emoncms_device_inputs2.PNG?raw=true)

 ### Other software options
 If you would like to use something other than EmonCMS, you can do that too!
 Make sure the ATM90E32 library is included in the sketch.
-See the [examples folder](/Software/examples) for examples of how things could be done using JSON or MQTT.
+See the [examples folder](https://github.com/CircuitSetup/Split-Single-Phase-Energy-Meter/tree/master/Software/examples) for examples of how things could be done using JSON or MQTT.
 Users have already setup feeds to Home Assistant, Influxdb, and Graphina.

 ![ESPHome](https://esphome.io/_images/logo-text.svg)

-Support for this energy meter, and the ATM90E32 is not included in (the dev branch of) [ESPHome.](https://github.com/esphome/esphome/tree/dev)
+Support for this energy meter, and the ATM90E32 is now included in [ESPHome.](https://esphome.io/components/sensor/atm90e32.html)
-[See here for more details](https://github.com/digiblur/digiNRG_ESPHome) on setting up the meter with ESPHome.
+[See here for more details](https://github.com/CircuitSetup/Expandable-6-Channel-ESP32-Energy-Meter#esphomehome-assistant) on setting up the meter with ESPHome.
+[Example configurations are located here.](https://github.com/CircuitSetup/Split-Single-Phase-Energy-Meter/tree/master/Software/examples)

 ## Hardware Setup
 If you purchased an energy meter kit you can skip this section and go to [Installing the Energy Meter](#installing-the-energy-meter)